-Appendix A: Warranty Appendix B: Mounting Diagrams Appendix C: Cable Wiring Diagrams for the HM-401 Appendix D: Cable Wiring Diagrams for the HM-800
+Appendix A: Warranty Appendix B: Mounting Diagrams Appendix C: Cable Wiring Diagrams for the HM-800

 Appendix A Warranty

 Limited Warranty

 Hardware

 All products manufactured by Juniper Systems, Inc. (Juniper Systems) when properly installed, calibrated, and operated in accordance with instruction manuals accompanying the hardware and used for the purpose for which the hardware was designed shall be free from defects in materials and workmanship for a period of one (1) year from the date of shipment.